venuveenavanka/doctorcare/README.md

 ## 🔖 Layout

 You can check the project's layout through [THIS LINK](https://www.figma.com/community/file/1102912263666619803).
-It's necessary a figma account [Figma](https://figma.com) to access it.
+It's necessary a [Figma](https://figma.com) account to access it.